Sparse Attention as Compact Kernel Regression: Experimental Details

 For evaluation, we use RegBench~\citep{akyürek2024incontextlanguagelearningarchitectures}.
 RegBench constructs random artificial languages defined by a PFA.
 Each input sequence consists of 10–20 strings sampled from the same PFA, separated by special delimiter tokens.
 Models are evaluated on their ability to predict the last token of testing sequences generated from held-out PFAs, effectively measuring their capacity to generalize the underlying generative rules.

 For Memory Mosaics, we perform a grid search over the Gaussian kernel hyperparameters, select the best configuration based on validation loss, and apply those hyperparameters to the remaining kernels.
 During the hyperparameter search for the Gaussian kernel variant, various configurations were tested, including different number of blocks and weight decay.
 Particular attention was given to the hyperparameters of the Memory Mosaics, such as the number of heads and embedding size.
 For kNN-based approaches, we tune $k \in \{16, 32, 64\}$ on 1k training examples and use that value ($k=16$) for the remaining training datasets and for uniform kNN.
 All hyperparameters tested are shown in Table \ref{tab:icl_hyperparam}.
+These experiments were run on one single a6000 GPU.